lanzrein/ada_project/README.md

 **Part 1: Finding the information of interest to answer the different questions (handle data in its size, understand what is into the data, filtering)**

-We have explored the data thoroughly in different files with names DataExploration. <a href="./DataExploration_JeV.ipynb"> here </a> and <a href="data_exploration_johan.ipynb"> here </a>.
+We have explored the data thoroughly in different files with names DataExploration. <a href="./DataExploration_JeV.ipynb"> here </a> and <a href="./data_exploration_johan.ipynb"> here </a>.
 The dataset is composed of 681602 different products.
 Each product is represented by 173 different features.
 We have noticed that they are many many missing values, not all the features are complete for a given product.
 This will impact negatively on our analysis as only a subset of the products can be used to answer the question.
 Those subsets will be obtained using filtering to keep only products that contain values for the features of interest.

 First, we based ourselves on the features’ description given on the dataset website (https://static.openfoodfacts.org/data/data-fields.txt).
 Nevertheless, we observed that new columns were added.
 Also, several columns contain repetitive information but sometimes one column is more useful as it contains the English translation.
 For instance the label of the product are contain in three different features: 'labels', 'labels_tags' and 'labels_en'.
 In such cases, we will use 'labels_en' as the tags are translated in English and thus it avoids some language handling problems.
 More genrally, data exploration was useful to determine which are the different columns which will be useful to answer the different questions we had.